 Harnessing Technology Advancement in College Education

 Universities and colleges should also leverage technological advancements to create numerous opportunities for college students and to recruit a wide range of potential students.
 Perdia Education is a technology that helps grow online student enrollment.
 Remote secondary and post-secondary education through distance learning should be encouraged, especially for working students.

 The decline in college enrollment is on the rise, and it doesn’t seem to be ending anytime soon.
 However, a bright future can be secured for colleges and students alike if school authorities and the government put in place proactive measures such as were discussed in this article.

 The university is not a place solely meant for the attainment of a degree certificate; it doubles as an environment to build life skills like leadership, emotional intelligence, problem-solving skills, etc. Such skills are required for one to excel within the career world and enable graduates to reach their full potential as human beings.

-Much of this article was written by Max Chekalov, who approached us with data and stats that talk to enrollment and what’s going on, especially in today’s environment of uncertainty.
+Much of this article was written by Max Chekalov, who approached us with data and stats that talk about enrollment and what’s going on, especially in today’s environment of uncertainty.
 Thanks, Max.